fabianofurtado/nginx_without_server_header/README.md

 - `server_tokens on;`: default header `Server: ws`
 - `server_tokens build;` is no longer valid

+## Compatible Versions
+This patch has been tested on NGINX version 1.28.0 and is expected to be compatible with other 1.28.x releases.

 ## Patching the NGINX original source code

     $ git clone https://github.com/fabianofurtado/nginx_without_server_header